fjemi/yaml-testing-framework/README.md

     # path of the module to test
     - method: assertions.assert_equals
       expected: 0
-  - description: Substract a number and a string
+  - description: Subtract a number and a string
     arguments:
       a: '0'
       b: 0